cogneon/lernos-for-you/docs/index.md

 **1.0**
 * First Version of the lernOS Guide

-# License
-lernOS is provided as [free cultural work](https://creativecommons.org/share-your-work/public-domain/freeworks/) under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) (CC BY).
-Following the [Open Definition](https://opendefinition.org/) you can freely access, use, modify, and share it for any purpose (private/business, commercial/non-commercial).

-![Free Cultural Works Badge](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b7/Approved-for-free-cultural-works.svg/240px-Approved-for-free-cultural-works.svg.png)

-<a rel="license" href="http://creativecommons.org/licenses/by/4.0/" target="_blank"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>

 # Frequently Asked Questions (FAQ)
+## Where do I find the PDF, WORD, HTML etc. files?
+Download the ZIP-File and extract it on your computer.
+In the folder with the guide you'll find subfolders for the available language versions (en, de etc.) with the files in it.

+## Can I read the lernOS Guides on an ebook reader like the kindle?
+Yes.
+You have to get the email adress of your kindle in the preferences.
+Then send the mobi version to that email adress and the guide will appear on your kindle device or app.
+Other devices might need the epub version.
+Check the documentation of your device.

 ## Can I use and modify lernOS?
 Yes.
 You can and we want you to do it!
 That's why lernOS is released under a creative commons [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license and follows the principles of the open definition.
 You can download, use, and modify it.
 You can use it in private and business contexts.
 You can create products and services with lernOS and provide support, training, coaching and professional services.
 You can also call yourself a lernOS coach, mentor, guide, trainer, circle facilitator etc.

-## Can I read the lernOS Guide on an ebook reader like the kindle?
-Yes.
-You have to get the email adress of your kindle in the preferences.
-Then download the Microsoft Word version an send it as an email attachement to your kindle.
+# License
+lernOS is provided as [free cultural work](https://creativecommons.org/share-your-work/public-domain/freeworks/) under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) (CC BY).
+Following the [Open Definition](https://opendefinition.org/) you can freely access, use, modify, and share it for any purpose (private/business, commercial/non-commercial).

+![Free Cultural Works Badge](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b7/Approved-for-free-cultural-works.svg/240px-Approved-for-free-cultural-works.svg.png)

+<a rel="license" href="http://creativecommons.org/licenses/by/4.0/" target="_blank"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>

 ![](https://analytics.cogneon.de/piwik.php?idsite=3&amp;rec=1)